enkidevs/curriculum/JavaScript/Ecmascript 2015/introducing-proxy.md

 ---
 ## Content

-The proxy object is new to ES6 and allows you to intercept (referred to as trap) calls to actions such as property access and enumeration.
+**proxy** is new to ES6 and allows you to intercept (referred to as trap) calls to actions on objects such as property access and enumeration.

-This is best explained with an example.

-We will create a logger proxy that will log any calls made to a property to the console and also return the property.
+To illustrate proxy usage we will create a logger proxy to log any calls made to an objects property.

-First we will create something to handle calls to the property:
+First we will create a handler to perform this logic:

 ```
 var loggerHandler = {
  get (target, key) {
   console.info(key + " was accessed");
   return target[key]
  }
 }
 ```

-Next we’ll create an object to use with this:
+Next we'll create an object to use with this:

 ```
 var obj = { someProp: "enki"}